pedro-coelho-dr/libreSenses/README.md

 ### Designing Forms

-In Django, `forms.py` role is to define forms for user input interacting with the models.
+`forms.py` role is to define forms for user input interacting with the models.
 Views and forms work together, with views rendering forms and handling form submissions.
 Forms prioritize user inputs and validations, while views handle the request-response logic.

 #### Class-Based
 Each form is a class that defines how a model should be in the interface. `FilmForm` encapsulates all the fields and behaviors necessary to create or edit a film.